 I used Milk Paint for all of my cabinets and doors and applied 3 coats of Top Coat to protect the paint.
 Read all the details “How to paint camper walls and cabinets”

-I love Milk Paint and it worked so good for me, but of course you can also use different paint.
+I love Milk Paint and it worked so well for me, but of course, you can also use different paint.

 Chalk Paint from Dixie Belle or